“Choose a job you love, and you’ll never have to work a day in your life.” Confucius

 It’s so obvious.
 So why wouldn’t we consider being “project management software compatible?”

-Using Gantt charts and spreadsheets for projects in 2017 is like attempting to do computer coding for a new app on a windows 95 computer.
+Using Gantt charts and spreadsheets for projects in 2019 and beyond is like attempting to do computer coding for a new app on a Windows 95 computer.
 It simply doesn’t work!
 This just isn’t “compatible project management.”
 The world has progressed past that.
 Our project teams are all over the globe, our customers are changing requirements at the blink of an eye, and we are all racing to keep up with technology.

 If we do continue with our example of using an antiquated operating system, we simply wouldn’t be able to get the same amount done with the same efficiency as we would have if we were to use modern tools.